DRIVE: Deep Reinforced Accident Anticipation with Visual Explanation: Experiments

 \textbf{Evaluation Protocols.} In this paper, we use the video-level Area Under ROC curve (AUC) to evaluate the anticipation correctness and the average time-to-accident (TTA) with score threshold 0.5 to evaluate the earliness.
 For classification metrics AUC, we only evaluate the predictions of accident frames since the output represents the occurrence probability of a future accident.
 To evaluate the visual attention, we adopt similarity (SIM), linear correlation coefficients (CC), and Kullback-Leibler distance (KLD).
 Smaller KL values indicate better performance.

 \textbf{Implementation Details.} The proposed DRIVE model is implemented with the PyTorch framework.
-We adopt VGG-16-based MLNet~\cite{CorniaICPR2016} as our saliency module by considering its good precision and efficiency trade-off.
-The saliency module is firstly pre-trained on the fixation data from the DADA-2000 training set and the parameters are kept frozen for DRIVE training and evaluation.
+We adopt VGG-16-based MLNet~\cite{CorniaICPR2016} as the saliency module.
+The saliency module is pre-trained on the fixation data of the DADA-2000 training set and the parameters are kept frozen in DRIVE training.
 For the DAD dataset, as the fixations are not annotated, we remove the fixation prediction policy and top-down attention.
 For all datasets, the video frames are resized and zero-padded to $480\times 640$ with an equal scaling ratio.
-The $m$ of $\rho$ in Eq.~\ref{eqn:att} and score threshold $a_0$ in Eq.~\ref{eqn:r_a} are set to 0.5 by default.
-For each time step, the actor and critic networks are updated with 2 and 4 gradient steps for stable training.
+The $m$ of $\rho$ in Eq.~\eqref{eqn:att} and score threshold $a_0$ in Eq.~\eqref{eqn:r_a} are set to 0.5 by default.
 We use Adam optimizer for all gradient descent processes and train the DRIVE for 50 epochs.
-Other general parameter settings can be found in our supplementary.
+Other parameter settings are in the supplementary.